Master's in Professional Writing Program

 You will take 30 credits of coursework, made up of the following requirements:

-- ENL 501 Rhetorical Theory (3 credits), typically taken during the fall of your first year
+- ENL 501 Rhetorical Theory, typically taken during the fall of your first year

-- ENL 510 Thesis Research (3 credits), offered each spring
+- ENL 510 Thesis Research, offered each spring, typically taken in your first year

-You will earn an additional 3 credits designing and assembling a professional-caliber portfolio of original and exceptional work completed while in the graduate program.
+You will earn an additional 3 "thesis" credits designing and assembling a professional-caliber portfolio of original and exceptional work completed while in the graduate program.
 You will register for ENL 750 during the semester you are completing your thesis portfolio.
 Your portfolio will serve as your Master's thesis, and will be submitted to your committee at the end of your graduate studies.
-You will design your portfolio to serve your professional pursuits for after you've completed the program.
+You will design your portfolio to serve your career aspirations.

 You will have six years to complete the program.
 Although most students manage that schedule, you may appeal to the graduate committee for a deadline extension should special circumstances arise.